YoanSallami/static_metadata/README.md

-# static_metadata
+# uwds_metadata
-Binding to MangoDB in order to provide additional static data to Underworlds nodes and situations
+Binding to MangoDB in order to provide additional data to Underworlds nodes and situations